NeonDistrict/circle-integration/README.md

 + mark fraud should also mark it on the user
 + a user marked fraud cannot to anything, check user for fraud before processing
 + report fatal errors
++ unique constraint on all uuid, will need to detect error since thats fatal? maybe a common handler?
++ we mark public key as failed, do we mark it as completed everywhere?

 ## Useful Links